Normal entry to Paradise Wildlife Park applies for the daytime event. The evening event will be ticketed (£5)

-Two charities with links to the wildlife park - Friends of Paradise Wildlife Park and Wildlife Heritage Foundation - both donate generously to the BIAZA Keepers of the Wild initiative, which funds rangers in five WLT project areas.
+Two charities with links to the wildlife park - Friends of Paradise Wildlife Park and Wildlife Heritage Foundation - both donate generously to WLT and BIAZA projects.

 Staff at the wildlife park are also enthusiastic fundraisers for WLT and in 2013 a group of them, known as Team Tapir, challenged themselves to make a terrifying bungee jump in the name of tapirs.
 They raised more than £2,500 for the conservation of tapir habitat in Ecuador.

-“Paradise Wildlife Park have been great supporters of the joint BIAZA-World Land Trust project since its inception; firstly supporting the purchase of a reserve in the Atlantic rainforest of Brazil, and then the costs of rangers to protect the reserve” said Kelly, WLT's Education, Outreach & Training Manager, adding, “The commitment of Paradise Wildlife Park and its staff to World Land Trust’s work to save threatened species in the wild is truly heartening and we thank everyone involved.
-We are really looking forward to this event, which is especially important because it is taking place in the Trust’s 25th anniversary year.”
+“Paradise Wildlife Park has been a great supporter of the joint BIAZA-World Land Trust project since its inception; firstly supporting the purchase of a reserve in the Atlantic rainforest of Brazil, and then the costs of rangers to protect the reserve” said Kelly, adding, “The commitment of Paradise Wildlife Park and its staff to World Land Trust’s work to save threatened species in the wild is truly heartening and we thank everyone involved.”

-After the daytime activity, in the evening Kelly will give a talk in the Discovery Centre at Paradise.
-Her presentation will cover the history of WLT and a summary of past and present conservation projects.
+After the daytime activity, in the evening Kelly gave a talk in the Discovery Centre at Paradise.
+Her presentation covered the history of WLT and a summary of past and present conservation projects.
 During the evening event Kelly accepted a donation of £1,000 from Friends of Paradise Wildlife Park, on behalf of WLT.
 The donation will go towards BIAZA Buy an Acre, which aims to raise £10,000 to purchase 100 acres in Mexico’s Sierra Gorda.

-Paradise Wildlife Park is set in 24 acres of beautiful woodland, and is only six miles from the M25.
+Paradise Wildlife Park in Brozbourne is set in 24 acres of beautiful woodland, six miles from the M25.
 As a member of BIAZA, EAZA (European Association of Zoos and Aquariums) and the coveted WAZA (World Association of Zoos and Aquariums), Paradise Wildlife Park is highly regarded in the zoological community.